mattlinares/mattlinares.github.io/_posts/2014-04-23-microsplash-debrief.md

 description: "Food bank microsatire decommissioned"
 category: "Information"
 tags: [Project, Microsplash, Hope Hamper, inequality, economics, poverty]
+excerpt: We have just decommissioned, the most recent site from the Microsplash project.
+The site professed to offer a brash food delivery box aimed at the very poorest.
 ---
 {% include JB/setup %}